sparkflows/sparkflows-docs/docs/commands/h2-db.rst

 In case the H2 DB is corrupted (logs in fireserver.log would indicate that), SHUTDOWN COMPACT can be used to get it back to good shape.

+After running SHUTDOWN COMPACT, it can display `Error: org.h2.jdbc....:Database is already closed` This is fine and can be ignored.

 Recreating the H2 DB to further reduce the database size
 ---------------------